wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Organization has chosen to adopt BCSF.

 ## Training
-The following special topics are
+The following special topics are essential to every business, big and small.
+They play a vital role in safeguarding data and systems.

 - [ ] Phishing.
 - [ ] Ransomware.